Charles Dawson: Revealing the forger

 Most agree that the Piltdown Man was forged by a single individual, and that this was most probably Charles Dawson.
 Dawson was the suspected perpetrator in this hoax for many reasons.
 First, Dawson had previous history of deception: he was responsible for about 38 forgeries, plagiarized a historical account of Hastings Castle, and had pretended to act on behalf of the Sussex Archeological Society.
 However, most people were unaware of this.
 Second, he was majorly involved in the Piltdown findings.
 He initiated the story of the Piltdown finds and was the one who contacted Woodward about them.
 He was the sole person to have seen the Piltdown II site and never disclosed the facts about this site; the fact that the techniques used to create both Piltdown I and Piltdown II were so similar suggests a single forger.
 Also, he was the only person present at every discovery; nothing was ever discovered at the site when he was not physically present and no other fossils were found after he died.
 Third, not only did he have access to the museum and antiquarian shops that carried these objects, he was also a popular collector, an amazing networker, and knew what the British scientific community expected in a missing link between apes and humans.

 It has been suggested that Dawson's motive for this forgery had been his strong desire for scientific recognition and to join the archeological Royal Society.
 Between 1883 and 1909, Dawson wrote 50 publications though none were important enough to elevate his career.
-In 1909, he wrote a letter to Smith Woodward, with an unhappy heart, saying that he wanted to uncover a significant discovery though he never seems to come across one.
+In 1909, he wrote a letter to Smith Woodward, with an unhappy heart, saying that he wanted to uncover a significant discovery though he never seemed to come across one.
 Just six weeks later, Dawson's wife wrote a letter to the Home Secretary, pleading on behalf of Dawson's expertise.
 Sorrowful that he never unearthed a major discovery, he created the Piltdown Man which resulted in his election to the Royal Society.

-Although there is not a substantial amount of evidence, many believe that he received aid from other experts such as Teilhard de Chardin, who worked with Dawson on early excavations, and Sir Arthur Smith Woodward who is Keeper of the Department at the Natural History Museum, friend of Dawson, and co-author of the announcement of Piltdown II.
+Although there is not a substantial amount of evidence, some believe that he received aid from other experts such as Teilhard de Chardin, who discovered a fake canine, Sir Arthur Smith Woodward, Keeper of the Department at the Natural History Museum, co-author of the announcement of Piltdown II, and Martin Hinton, a zoologist at the Natural History Museum where, in 1970, a trunk of his was discovered containing bones stained to make them appear old, using the same technique as for Piltdown Man.